 Next, we went up to the ‘I Love My Planet Earth’ exhibit area.

-Her favorite part is where the old kitchen appliances are, and she played house.
+Her favorite part is where the old kitchen appliances are, where she played house.

 The exhibit area she loved best of all however, has got to be the Marketplace or the Pamilihang Bayan.
 This is where kids can pretend play to their heart’s content in accurate and very Filipino settings.
-There’s a carinderia, a pharmacy AND a watch repair shop setting.
+There’s a carinderia, a pharmacy AND a watch repair shop setting – super Pinoy!

 We managed to squeeze in a Dr. Seuss story inside the library, before making our way down and out the building.
 She was looking forward to playing outside and going down the slide, but as you can see, she did a double take as it was too hot.

-This is a good opportunity for the museum management to take a look at what commercial places like Kidzania and Kidzoona are doing, and apply it to the museum.
-Some areas are simply in need of a renovation, like the ‘I Love My Planet Earth’ exhibit and the mini garden.
-Wouldn’t it be cool if kids can see all the vegetables from Bahay Kubo as plants?
+The Museo Pambata management can take a look at what commercial places like Kidzania and Kidzoona are doing, and apply what they can to the museum.
+Some areas can be sponsored, for instance, as long as the branding is strategic.
+Some areas meanwhile, are simply in need of a renovation, like the ‘I Love My Planet Earth’ exhibit and the mini garden.
+Wouldn’t it be amazing if kids can see all the vegetables from Bahay Kubo as plants?

 As somebody who loves comics, it’s sad to see the Paglaki Ko (When I Grow Up) exhibit on writers and illustrators looking colorful and interesting, but kind of lacking in interactivity.
 Everything is just up on walls to read.